taraneh2abd/class-of-life/README.md

 The KMP algorithm has a time complexity of O(n + m) where n is the length of the text and m is the length of the pattern.
 The space complexity of the algorithm is also O(m), where m is the length of the pattern.

 ```
-Sure!
-Here's an implementation of the KMP (Knuth-Morris-Pratt) algorithm in Python:
 def kmp(text, pattern):
     n = len(text)
     m = len(pattern)